benjaminheath238/Minecraft-Data-Generator/README.md

 ---

 ## Licensing
-This software is licensed under the GPLv2 the definition of which can be found in the [LICENCE](LICENSE) file or at the [website](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+This software is licensed under the MIT license the definition of which can be found in the [LICENSE](LICENSE) file.

 MCDG is open source software.
 Minecraft is a registered trademark of Mojang.
 MCDG is not an official Minecraft product.
 It is not approved by or associated with Mojang.